 I have happily studied, worked with, and treated people of many cultural and social backgrounds, and I consider myself culturally aware and sensitive.
 I have volunteered with the Boston Reserve Medical Corps in immunization clinics.

-and enthusiastically in the program and am determined to succeed.
-I know that the program will attract many well-qualified applicants.
-I have substantial experience interacting with the elderly who face the mental effects of aging.
-I am fully aware of the role of MSN-qualified nurses when working with the elderly.
-As a specialist nurse, I am passionately committed to providing culturally sensitive care to the underserved elderly in the Latinx community.
+I am aware that the program will be very demanding and rigorous in nature.
+I undertake to participate actively and enthusiastically in the program and am determined to succeed in every aspect.
+I know that the program will attract many well-qualified applicants, making it a competitive environment.
+I have substantial experience interacting with the elderly who face the mental effects of aging, which has deepened my empathy and understanding of their needs.
+I am fully aware of the critical role of MSN-qualified nurses when working with the elderly, especially in addressing their unique challenges.
+As a specialist nurse, I am passionately committed to providing culturally sensitive care to the underserved elderly in the Latinx community, ensuring that their cultural backgrounds and personal histories are respected and integrated into their care plans.
+My dedication to this cause drives me to seek innovative solutions and advocate for resources that can improve their quality of life.